twilio/twilio-voice-react-native/github-temp/SECURITY.md

 - **`move-latest-tag` is its own job**, separate from `deploy`, so the job holding npm-publish OIDC never also needs `contents: write` to move a git tag, and vice versa.
+- **A release candidate never reaches `deploy` at all.** `validate` classifies the version first and `deploy` is gated on the result, so a candidate cannot request a `production` approval for a publish it would then skip.
+This repo cuts far more candidates than releases - 1.0.0 alone had 24 - so without that gate, approving no-op deploys would be the common case, and an approval gate that is usually a no-op stops being read carefully.

+## How the `latest` pointers are decided

+Both npm's `latest` dist-tag and the `latest` git tag follow `github.event.release.make_latest` - the "Set as the latest release" checkbox in the GitHub Release UI.
+Neither is inferred from the version number.

+- A final release with the box **ticked** publishes under `latest`, and the git tag moves to that commit.
+- A final release with the box **unticked** is a backport onto an older line.
+It publishes under `<major>.<minor>.x` instead, `latest` is left where it is, and the git tag does not move.
+Consumers still reach the backport through semver ranges; a dist-tag only affects `npm install <pkg>` and `npm install <pkg>@<tag>`.
+- A prerelease publishes under its channel (`beta`, `preview`) regardless of the checkbox.
+The channel policy in `classify-version-tag.js` will not put a prerelease on `latest` even if a maintainer ticks the box.
+- Only `"true"` and `"false"` are accepted. `"legacy"` - where GitHub infers the latest release by date rather than by flag - throws rather than being read as either, because it expresses no intent this pipeline should act on.

+`release.yml` also declares a `concurrency` group so only one release runs at a time.
+That stops two runs interleaving around the `production` approval, which is a different failure from the checkbox: a stale run approved late cannot publish while a newer one is mid-flight.

+**This is a process dependency, and it is accepted as one.** Nothing verifies that the checkbox matches intent.
+The agreed convention is that previews and betas are published with the "pre-release" tick and never with "Set as the latest release", and that a backport leaves both unticked.
+A maintainer who ticks `latest` on a backport moves `latest` backwards, and the pipeline will carry that out.
+See the open items below for why that is awkward to undo.

 ## Defending job-dependency logic against a GitHub Actions footgun